Dental Implants in Napa, CA

 - Full-Arch Restoration.
 Multiple implant posts can secure a fixed denture, resulting in a brand new and fully functioning smile.
 This is ideal for patients missing many or all teeth.

-- Balanced Facial Aesthetics.
 The custom-made crown is designed just for you to create the most natural results possible and restore facial balance.
 You will feel more confident about having a complete smile and prevent facial sagging or asymmetry.

-- Prevent Shifting.
 With an implant post and crown inserted where a tooth was missing, adjacent teeth will not shift into the open space, preserving your natural alignment.
 The implant post stimulates the jaw bone, preventing jaw bone atrophy associated with missing teeth.

 Cost of Dental Implants in Napa, CA